department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/purchase-loan.md

 - **No down payment** as long as the sales price isn’t higher than the home’s appraised value (the value set for the home after an expert reviews the property)
 - **Better terms and interest rates** than other loans from private banks, mortgage companies, or credit unions (also called lenders)
 - **The ability to borrow up to the FannieMae/FreddieMac conforming loan limit** on a no-down-payment loan in most areas—and more in some high-cost counties.
-You can borrow more than this amount if you want to make a down payment.
-[See current effective loan limits](https://www.benefits.va.gov/HOMELOANS/purchaseco_loan_limits.asp).
+You can borrow more than this amount if you want to make a down payment. <a href="https://www.benefits.va.gov/HOMELOANS/purchaseco_loan_limits.asp"><span class="usa-sr-only">This will open a new website.</span>See current effective loan limits</a>.
 - **No need for private mortgage insurance (PMI) or mortgage insurance premiums (MIP)**
   - PMI is a type of insurance that protects the lender if you end up not being able to pay your mortgage.
 It’s usually required on conventional loans if you make a down payment of less than 20% of the total mortgage amount.
   - MIP is what the Federal Housing Administration (FHA) requires you to pay to self-insure an FHA loan against future loss.